 Some say this is the best beach in the United States, and I tend to agree.
-Well, it's definitely one of!
+Well, it's definitely one of them!
 Beautiful sugary-white sand, gorgeous turquoise waters, rich sea life, and perfect, breathtaking views create an unbeatable combination.

 The beach is enormous.
 It stretches for miles and miles – there's plenty of parking and beach access points.
 Even when crowded there's plenty of space for everybody.